tpwres/teczki-polskiego-wrestlingu/content/w/sawicki.md

 ### Do Or Die Wrestling (2014-2015)

 Sawicki started his professional wrestling career by training in [Do Or Die Wrestling](@/o/ddw.md) under [Don Roid's](@/w/don-roid.md) guidance.
-He made one apperance there, where he took part in Battle Royal during their [house show](@/e/ddw/2015-03-14-ddw-house-show-1.md) in March 2015.
+He made one apperance there, where he took part in a Battle Royal during their [house show](@/e/ddw/2015-03-14-ddw-house-show-1.md) in March 2015.

 ### Kombat Pro Wrestling (2016-2020)

-After DDW transformation into [Kombat Pro Wrestling](@/o/kpw.md) Sawicki stayed in the federation and made his debut at [KPW Arena 2](@/e/kpw/2016-04-30-kpw-arena-2.md) in April 2016.
+After DDW transformed into [Kombat Pro Wrestling](@/o/kpw.md), Sawicki stayed in the federation and made his debut at [KPW Arena 2](@/e/kpw/2016-04-30-kpw-arena-2.md) in April 2016.
 He debuted in a heel gimmick of a security guard.
-He quickly alligned himself with [Rosetti](@/w/rosetti.md) with who he performed for good part of his tenure in KPW.
-They have managed to find success in KPW's tag team division by winning [KPW Tag Team Championship](@/c/kpw-tag-team-championship.md) as the first team in history.
-Along with Rosetti he belonged to [Piękny Kawaler's](@/w/piekny-kawaler.md) villainous stable - Kawaleria.
+He quickly alligned himself with [Rosetti](@/w/rosetti.md) with whom he performed for a good part of his tenure in KPW.
+They have managed to find success in the federation's tag team division by becoming the first [KPW Tag Team Champions](@/c/kpw-tag-team-championship.md).
+Along with Rosetti, Sawicki belonged to [Piękny Kawaler's](@/w/piekny-kawaler.md) villainous stable - Kawaleria.

-After Sawicki & Rosetti defeat at [KPW Arena 16: Polowanie](@/e/kpw/2020-02-01-kpw-arena-16-polowanie.md) Rosetti turned on his long-time tag team partner and attacked him with a chair.
-It marks the last apperance of Sawicki in KPW, as he left federation to join brand new project which was started by [Arkadiusz Pawłowski](@/w/pan-pawlowski.md)
+After Sawicki & Rosetti's defeat at [KPW Arena 16: Polowanie](@/e/kpw/2020-02-01-kpw-arena-16-polowanie.md), Rosetti turned on his long-time tag team partner and attacked him with a chair.
+This marks Sawicki's last apperance in KPW, as he left the federation to join the [brand-new project](@/o/ptw.md) started by [Arkadiusz Pawłowski](@/w/pan-pawlowski.md).

 ### Prime Time Wrestling (2021)

-Sawicki was seen at the trainings in [PTW Academy](@/o/ptw-academy.md) back in the time when [Prime Time Wrestling](@/o/ptw.md) was preparing to launch.
-He also advertised the federation in his social media, but never got the chance to debut in PTW's ring, and subsequently retired from pro wrestling.
+Sawicki was seen at trainings in [PTW Academy](@/o/ptw-academy.md) back when [Prime Time Wrestling](@/o/ptw.md) was preparing to launch.
+He also advertised the federation on his social media, but never got the chance to debut in PTW's ring, and subsequently retired from pro wrestling.

 ## In wrestling